Thegolfingocto/KD_wo_CE/README.md

 # Code Overview

 ## ITrainers and the Arch "Submodule"
 Much of this project is based on some "experiment-to-disk hashmap" utilities I've been developing for the past few years.
 This is everything in the `Scripts/Arch` folder.
 I plan to release this code as a standalone repo in the future, when it is closer to its final form.
-Currently, it is still being actively developed, which is why it is directly copied here instead of linked in via submodules.
+As it is still being actively developed, it has been directly copied here instead of linked in via submodules.

 The key point of the `Arch` code is to make keeping track of complex KD experiments easier; as such experiments may, and often do, depend on a lot of inter-related parameters.
 This goal is accomplished via config hashing.
 The `KDTrainer/BaselineConfig.cjson` file contains the rules for deciding how hashes are computed based on the config parameters.
 This establishes the logic for handling sub-parameters, e.g., the "Teacher" field is only relevant when one is training a model with some form of distillation.